-To help you with your Search Engine Optimisation, you can use a WordPress plug-in with an easy to understand traffic light system.
+To help you with your Search Engine Optimisation, you can use a WordPress SEO plug-in by Yoast, with an easy to understand traffic light system.

 Write your content first – with human visitors in mind!